 It makes integration seamless: Applications that share common services can co-exist in the cloud without being interconnected.

 It can enable continuous operations: Software can be updated and quickly deployed without disrupting services, meaning that operations in the cloud are always available for use.

 Challenges of CloudOps

-While there are a lot of benefits associated with the cloud, you may encounter a few challenges as you delve in the operations of managing your cloud, including:
+While there are a lot of benefits associated with the cloud, you may encounter a few challenges as you delve into the operations of managing your cloud, including:

-Security risk: While cloud services keep underlying systems secure, you still need to ensure that you have proper security configurations in place to keep your system secure.
+Security risks: While cloud services keep underlying systems secure, you still need to ensure that you have proper security configurations in place.

 CloudOps best practices

 After you decide to implement a CloudOps strategy into your DevOps strategy, you can help your organization successfully work in the cloud by following these best practices: